BLprojects-1/TradeStats/supabase/README.md

 ## How RLS Works in Supabase

 Row Level Security (RLS) in Supabase restricts which rows a user can access in a table.
-For Journi:
+For TICKR:

 1. Each user should only see their own profile and wallet data
 2. Policies use `auth.uid()` to get the current user's ID